 You can use tailorings to assess the compliance of systems to a few rules or to many rules.
 You can save a tailoring in a form to be incorporated in an IPS package for installation on many systems.
 See How to Create a Package Manifest for a Tailoring.

-Users who are assigned the Compliance Assessor rights profile can create tailorings and run assessments.
-To create a tailoring, you modify the selection of rules or modify the variable values of a rule in a benchmark or profile.
+Users who are assigned the Compliance Assessor rights profile can create tailorings and run assessments and reports.
+For details, see Rights to Run the compliance Command.
+To create a tailoring, you modify the selection of rules in a benchmark or profile.
 You do not and cannot modify the rules themselves.
 Because the source of a tailoring is a particular benchmark, that benchmark must be installed on a system where you run the tailoring.